-We welcome school groups to the CSIRO Discovery Centre during opening hours.
+We welcome school groups to the CSIRO Discovery Centre, Monday to Friday, between 9am and 4.30pm.
 We offer several facilitated programs for visiting school groups.
 Costs apply and bookings are essential.

 Please contact us at email@example.com for more information on our programs and the CSIRO Discovery Centre.

 A popular and engaging exhibition-based program covering all general capabilities of the curriculum, focusing on ICT capability as well as critical and creative thinking.
 Students participate in an interactive activity to discover how CSIRO's innovations in science, technology, engineering and maths have influenced their lives.